Pavlos Zoubouloglou

 About

-I am a fifth year graduate student at the department of Statistics and Operations Research at the University of North Carolina in Chapel Hill, studying under the direction of Amarjit Budhiraja.
-My work is primarily in probability theory, occassionally overlapping with stochastic analysis and statistics.
-Prior to coming to Chapel Hill, I obtained my undergraduate degree from the department of Mathematics of the University of Athens.
+I completed my doctoral degree at the department of Statistics and Operations Research at the University of North Carolina in Chapel Hill, studying under the direction of Amarjit Budhiraja.
+Prior to Chapel Hill, I obtained my undergraduate degree from the department of Mathematics of the University of Athens.

 Research

-My primary area of focus is large deviations theory, which pertains to the asymptotic behavior of probabilities that decay exponentially fast.
-In my dissertation, I am investigating large deviations principles for some random quantities that exhibit asymptotically vanishing noise.
-The tools being used rely on variational representations from stochastic control theory, weak convergence, and stochastic analysis arguments.
+My doctoral dissertation was on large deviations theory, which pertains to the asymptotic behavior of probabilities that decay exponentially fast.
+In my dissertation, I am investigating large deviation principles for some random quantities that exhibit asymptotically vanishing noise.
+The tools being used rely on variational representations from stochastic control theory, weak convergence, and stochastic analysis.

-Parallel to my work in large deviations theory, I am thinking about some probabilistic and statistical aspects of stochastic processes.
-Recently and due to a research assistantship by Vladas Pipiras, I have started working on some topics in long range dependence and time series analysis.
-We are currently thinking about stochastic processes that exhibit cyclical long memory.
-Recently, I started pursuing some work in the analysis of stochastic processes that take values in infinite-dimensional spaces.
+Parallel to my work in large deviations theory, I am exploring some more applied questions related to stochastic processes.
+Through a research assistantship by Vladas Pipiras, I have worked on some topics in long-range dependence and time series analysis.
+Moreover, I have recently started thinking about probability and statistics for random variables in infinite dimensions.

 Publications and Preprints